rancher/cattle/docs/source/arch/deployment.rst

 Deployment Architecture
 =======================

-dStack can be deployed in many configurations to match the scale and needs of the deployed cloud.
+Cattle can be deployed in many configurations to match the scale and needs of the deployed cloud.
 The smallest configuration is a single process and the largest is a fully distributed set process with external system services such as MySQL, Redis, and Apache ZooKeeper.

 Server Profiles
 ***************

-dStack is distributed as a single jar file.
-All the code needed to run dStack is in that single file.
+Cattle is distributed as a single jar file.
+All the code needed to run Cattle is in that single file.
 When the JVM is launched you can specify a server profile that with determine if the JVM will run as all servers or specific one.
 For example, if you run with :option:`-Dserver.profile=api-server` the JVM will only run as an API server.
-Additionally, based on configuration you can tell dStack which system services to use such as Hazelcast or Apache ZooKeeper for locking.
+Additionally, based on configuration you can tell Cattle which system services to use such as Hazelcast or Apache ZooKeeper for locking.

 Reconfiguring Environment
 ***********************************